Net Energy Metering (NEM) FAQ

 - Install NEM-eligible renewable energy system, e.g., solar PV, wind, fuel cell, etc. (the generating system’s capacity must be sized to the customer’s onsite historical usage).

 - Have a compatible meter.
-Customers with a SMART meter already meet this requirement, although the meter must still be programmed by SCE.
-Customers that prefer not to have a SMART meter (opt-out customers) may have other metering options (subject to availably by region and inventory).
+Customers with a SMART meter already meet this requirement, although SCE must still program the meter.
+Customers who prefer not to have a SMART meter (opt-out customers) may have other metering options (subject to availability by region and inventory).

 - The generating system must be sized to offset, but not exceed the customer’s onsite usage.
 In general, SCE estimates the annual generation (kWh) of your proposed system size and compares it to the previous 12 months of your kWh usage history.